openstack-gitops/rhoso-gitops/containerfile/README.md

 # Container image

-Provides a quick'n'easy environment from where you can run the various `oc` commands, but also the needed `ansible` related steps as described in this repository.
+Provides a containerized environment to run client commands, including `oc` and `ansible`.

 ## Create the container image